 Recently two unearthed skulls have complicated our homo sapien heritage, while also pointing to a more hopeful legacy.
 Portions of a skull found in Israel appear to be pre-Neanderthal, ancestors to one of the populations we annihilated before taking on sole rulership of Earth.
-On the other side of the planet, the Harbin skull "dragon man" found in China combines the brow ridge we associate with our Denisovan and Neanderthal cousins with the cheekbones we prefer to see in our own lineage, suggesting that back in the day, we were having sex with much of the available hominini.
+On the other side of the planet, the Harbin skull "dragon man" found in China combines the brow ridge we associate with our Denisovan and Neanderthal cousins with the cheekbones we prefer to see in our own lineage.
+This suggests that back in the day, we were having sex with much of the available hominini.
 Like the widow spider, we apparently ended our Pleistocene debauchery by getting rid of our paramours completely.

 This sordid story oddly gives me hope, that somewhere in our youth we embraced a wider sense of mingling, that once upon a time, we were slower to "otherize" each other into stubborn and foreign identities.
 That we lingered longer to learn of our myriad differences and peculiar beauties, stopped to envision someone else's take on survival and reality.